 The key to telling a story that captures parents’ attention and wins their hearts is understanding what matters most to them.
 And the best way to understand how prospective parents think and feel is to analyze the data you have on parents who already send their children to your institution.
-Here are four of the ways that data can help you influence other parents to consider your school.

 Get There First